When speaking and writing about gifted kids, I frequently hear this sort of comment:

 Having a vocabulary to summarize a person’s needs is incredibly powerful.
 Once I understood what the label “gifted” meant, it sure helped me understand myself better.
 Learning about “introversion” and “intuition” through Myers-Briggs helps me be a better human.
 The labels give me a vocabulary to understand why I have different needs than other people.
 And it helps me understand those other people better.

 Understand Labels’ Limitations

 This is why I think explaining labels is so vital to help kids, parents, and teachers.
-Labels are useless if they aren’t understood.
-A big PRODUCE sign means nothing if you think it means “food that comes from a cow.”
+Labels are *useless (and even dangerous) if they aren’t understood.
+A big “produce” sign means nothing if you think it means “food that comes from a cow.”

-And from my experiences speaking with many kids, parents, and teachers, we have a lot of work to do to better explain the gifted label.
+And from my experiences working with kids, parents, and teachers, we have a lot of work to do to better explain the “gifted” label.

 Read more about what the label “gifted” means.